RubyLearning/blog/content/post/2009/03/10/rubylearnings-sponsor-rails-kits.md

 description:
   - "RubyLearning's sponsor Rails Kits is the place to get ready-to-use Rails code that will help you build your apps faster."
 categories:
-  - Rails
+  - rails
-  - Ruby
+  - ruby
-  - Ruby on Rails
+  - ruby on rails
-  - Sponsors
+  - sponsors
 tags:
-  - RailsKits
+  - railskits
-  - Ruby
+  - ruby
-  - Ruby on Rails
+  - ruby on rails
-  - Sponsors
+  - sponsors
 ---
 <div>
   <p>